pranavvkumar21/task79_simulation/src/task79_data_converter/README.md

 ### Requirements

-The requirements for this module are gathered [on Sharepoint](https://nocacuk.sharepoint.com/:w:/r/sites/NOCMARSTeam/Shared%20Documents/MARS%20On-board%20Control%20Software/NOCS%20Documentation/OCS%20Simulation/ROS%20NOCS%20Simulation/Simulation%20Work/Progeny%20Task%2079%20OCSv3%20%5BApril%202024%5D/Mission%20Data%20Conversion%20Module%20for%20MPF%20-%20Progeny.docx?d=wa4dc5a4567b34af88024cf7da7843de4&csf=1&web=1&e=3LGwPV).
+The requirements for this module are gathered on Kahootz.

 ### Design

-The design is based on [PlantUML diagrams](https://nocacuk.sharepoint.com/:f:/r/sites/NOCMARSTeam/Shared%20Documents/MARS%20On-board%20Control%20Software/NOCS%20Documentation/OCS%20Simulation/ROS%20NOCS%20Simulation/Simulation%20Work/Progeny%20Task%2079%20OCSv3%20%5BApril%202024%5D/resources/diagrams?csf=1&web=1&e=d3JgkC) describing the interactions between involved entities.
+The design is based on PlantUML diagrams which can be found in the documentation on Kahootz.
 ### Implementation

-The implemenation is contained in [this repo](https://github.com/pranavvkumar21/task79).
+The implemenation is contained in [this repo](https://github.com/pranavvkumar21/task79_simulation/tree/main/src/task79_data_converter).

 ## Notations